 Inventory, if any, is reported at cost and pertains only to the Arena at the David L. Williams Southeastern Kentucky Agriculture and Exposition Complex.
-There was no inventory at June 30, 2016.
+The City's primary government indicated there was no inventory at June 30, 2017; however, some component units may present inventory.

-NOTES TO BASIC FINANCIAL STATEMENTS - CONTINUED Year ended June 30, 2016
+NOTES TO BASIC FINANCIAL STATEMENTS - CONTINUED Year ended June 30, 2017